ActiveInventoryReport

 Build string Always This refers to the specific software build that eBay used when processing the request and generating the response.
 This includes the version number plus additional information. eBay Developer Support may request the build information when helping you resolve technical issues.

-CorrelationID string Conditionally In most cases, all calls support a MessageID element in the request and a CorrelationID element in the response.
-If you pass a message ID in a request, we will return the same value in CorrelationID in the response.
-You can use this for tracking that a response is returned for every request and to match particular responses to particular requests.
-If you do not pass MessageID in the request, CorrelationID is not returned.
+CorrelationID string Conditionally Most Trading API calls support a MessageID element in the request and a CorrelationID element in the response.
+If you pass in a MessageID in a request, the same value will be returned in the CorrelationID field in the response.
+Pairing these values can help you track and confirm that a response is returned for every request and to match specific responses to specific requests.
+If you do not pass a MessageID value in the request, CorrelationID is not returned.

 Errors ErrorType Conditionally,